 For the rest of this year, the moon will occult the star Aldebaran every month.
 The moon started this series of monthly occultations of Aldebaran on January 29, 2015, and the series will continue until September 3, 2018.
 To watch any one of these occultations of Aldebaran, you have to be at the right spot on the Earth’s surface.
 I’ll bet we’ll get some awesome photos, though, from EarthSky friends on Facebook and Google+.

-This time around, a good deal of Asia can watch the lunar occultation of Aldebaran on the evening of March 14, 2016.
+This time around, the mainland United States and Mexico enjoy the prime spot for watching the lunar occultation of Aldebaran on the evening of March 4, 2017.
 The worldwide map below shows where the occultation takes place.
-Everyplace in between the solid white lines can see the occultation in the nighttime sky, on the evening of March 14, 2016.
+Everyplace in between the solid white lines can see the occultation in the nighttime sky, on the evening of March 4, 2017.
 The short blue lines to the left of the solid white lines depict evening twilight.
 Click here for the occultation times for numerous Asian localities in Universal Time.
 Remember to convert Universal Time to your local time.

 About seven and one-half years from now, the moon will reach a northern extreme in the constellation Taurus.
 At that juncture, the moon will occult Alcyone, brightest star in the Pleiades star cluster, for months on end.
 That’ll happen on a monthly basis from September 5, 2023 to July 7, 2029.
 Something to look forward to!

-Bottom line: On the nights of March 13 and 14, 2016, let the waxing moon show you the star Aldebaran, the brightest star in the constellation Taurus the Bull.
+Bottom line: On the night of March 4, 2017, let the waxing moon show you the star Aldebaran, the brightest star in the constellation Taurus the Bull.